magesuite/smile-docker-boilerplate/docs/01-install.md

 ## Accessing the Magento Store

-1. First, execute the following command to launch the containers that were not yet started (cron, web, varnish...):
+1. First, execute the following command to launch the containers that were not yet started:

    ```
    make up